dgc-rhul/frontier/README.md

 ## Building
-The project follows the standard Maven directory structure, with two differentiated modules, seep-system and seep-java2sdg.
+The project follows the standard Maven directory structure, with two differentiated modules, seep-system and seep-streamsql.

 From the top level directory: